Skip to main content

 This fund can provide relief of hardship and monies to enable participation in the full range of opportunities that might otherwise be closed to students with limited means, so as to enable enrichment of their university experience.

 Limited funds are available for distribution each year to assist current St John’s students with travel, education, research, and other costs involved in College, charitable and outreach projects.
 Awards are typically made in the region of £100 – £250, though higher amounts may be awarded on occasion for outstanding applications.
-Applications open in Michaelmas Term.

 St John’s Postgraduate Scholarship

 Currently, one scholarship of £1000 in the form of a contribution towards tuition fees is awarded annually to a prospective/new St John’s postgraduate student.
 The scholarships are intended to provide some additional financial support for applicants who have partial, but not full funding from other sources.
-Applications open at the start of the academic year.
+Applications open at the start of each academic year.

 The Leadbeater College Accommodation Award

 The Leadbeater College Accommodation Award was launched in 2018, established through a generous contribution to the College in memory of Gordon Leadbeater.
 The purpose of the award is to promote widening participation and access by supporting new undergraduate students from lower-income families to live in St John’s College in their first year, and to encourage innovative contributions to College life.
 It is expected that 1000 GBP is awarded annually to one scholar, and used to offset their College accommodation fees.
-Applications open in Michaelmas Term.
+Applications open at the start of each academic year.

 Friends of Cranmer Hall Fund